kraianyn/distress/app/Ideas.md

 ## Do

-Make the user know if entity forms are invalid.
+Make the user know if field values are invalid.

-Make the user know if the access code is wrong.

-Make it impossible to access the course form if the need entities are empty.
+Make it impossible to access the course form if the needed entities are empty.

 Do not imply that the courses have been fetched on entity pages.